LATINO BOOK REVIEW

 Catrachos | Roy G. Guzmán

 In the collection "Catrachos", Roy Guzmán explores both the alienation of the Honduran diaspora in the US and also the precarious, too often violent existence of queer bodies worldwide.
-The stunning experimentation and vivid details communicate an aching Continue reading...
+The stunning experimentation and vivid details communicate an Continue reading...

 6/27/20